 Multi Colored Patchy Lawn

-Here's what Rough Bluegrass looks like in the spring in a Tall Fescue Lawn:
+Below is what Rough Bluegrass looks like in the Spring in a Tall Fescue Lawn.

-Here's what Rough Bluegrass looks like next to Turf Type Tall Fescue in the middle of the summer:
+Here's what dormant Rough Bluegrass looks like next to Turf Type Tall Fescue in the middle of the Summer.

-It would be pretty easy to assume that the Rough Bluegrass pictured on the left is dead right?
+It would be pretty easy to assume that the Rough Bluegrass, pictured on the left, was dead right?
 If you have a patch of that in your lawn, you'd imagine that it was insects or disease or something.
-It turns out, that's just what Rough Bluegrass does in the summer.
-It will recover on its own when temperatures cool in the fall.
+It turns out, that's just what Rough Bluegrass does in the Summer.
+It will recover on its own when temperatures cool in the Fall.

-Creeping Bentgrass is similar to Rough Bluegrass (Poa Trivialis) in that it crawls over more desireable grasses in your lawn via above groung roots, called stolons.
-These stolons are the reason that when you try to rake your lawn it pulls up like a bad comb-over job.
-Creeping Bentgrass is a finicky grass that when grown under ideal conditions can produce a beautiful lawn.
+Creeping Bentgrass is similar to Rough Bluegrass (Poa Trivialis) in that it crawls over more desirable grasses in your lawn via above ground roots, called stolons.
+These stolons are the reason that when you try to rake your lawn, it pulls up like a bad comb-over job.
+Creeping Bentgrass is a finicky grass, that when grown under ideal conditions, can produce a beautiful lawn.
 It tolerates short mowing and is used extensively on golf course greens.
-The problem with creeping bentgrass is that it is susceptible to a variety of diseases and insects and generally struggles during the summer.
-When creeping bentgrass turns brown and goes dormant during the summer, it tends to be invaded by annual weeds.
-The bentgrass in the picture below is shorter than the other grasses and has a blueish tint.
+The problem with Creeping Bentgrass is that it is susceptible to a variety of diseases and insects and generally struggles during the Summer.
+When Creeping Bentgrass turns brown and goes dormant during the warmer weather, it tends to be invaded by annual weeds.

-Always mistaken for "crabgrass" old fashioned Tall Fescue is a perennial grass that has very coarse leaves and sticks out like a sore thumb in a fine textured lawn - especially when all the fine textured grasses turn brown in the heat of summer and Tall Fescue stays nice and green.
-If you have a lot of clumps of this grass, I'd recommend overseeding the rest of your lawn with Turf Type Tall Fescue, like our Good Nature Tuff Turf, which will stay greener during the summer and camoflauge the old fashioned Tall Fescue.
-If you really want to eliminate it, there are a few chemicals that will do the trick, including roundup.
+Always mistaken for Crabgrass, Coarse Tall Fescue is a perennial grass that has very coarse leaves.
+It sticks out like a sore thumb in a fine textured lawn, especially when all the fine textured grasses turn brown in the heat of Summer and the Tall Fescue stays nice and green.
+If you have a lot of this type of grass, we recommend Slice Seeding with Turf Type Tall Fescue, like our Good Nature Tuff Turf, which will stay greener during the Summer and camouflage the Coarse Tall Fescue.
+If you really want to eliminate it, there are a few chemicals that will do the trick, including Roundup.

 If you can tolerate an imperfect lawn and don't mind the lack of uniformity, it often makes sense just to do the best you can and understand that your lawn will never be perfect with the grass varieties it has.
-In fact, if you have rough bluegrass or even creeping bent, your lawn will often times look terrible during the summer.
-There is not much you can do about that other than eliminate your grasses and start over with a new lawn.
-We call that a lawn renovation.
+In fact, if you have Rough Bluegrass or even Creeping Bentgrass, your lawn will often look terrible during the Summer.
+There is not much you can do other than replace your grasses with Lawn Renovation.